serraict/serraict.github.io/_posts/scrum-resources/2016-02-18-skill-assessment.md

 To deliver a done increment of working software with one team, all the skills needed to do so must be present within the team.
-To be resilient to schedule- or capacity changes and to be keep the tasks flowing, it's great if each team member is [T-shaped]: each member has a deep skill level in her area of expertise, and has the basics covered in a broad range of other skills needed.
+To be resilient to schedule- or capacity changes and to keep the tasks flowing, it's great if each team member is [T-shaped]: each member has a deep skill level in her area of expertise, and has the basics covered in a broad range of other skills needed.